connorfarrell7/Group4_Project/README.md

 ### Machine Learning Model

+**Machine Learning Model Type:** Classification model

-Utilizing these traits from our dataset, we are going to train a classification model - a subcategory of Supervised Machine Learning – to determine the likelihood of acceptance for future applicants.
+Utilizing the above features from the dataset, we are going to train a classification model - a subcategory of Supervised Machine Learning – to determine the likelihood of acceptance for future applicants.
+The following are the steps we will take for data preprocessing.

+**Step 1:** Loading Dataset

+-	Import libraries for preprocessing such as Pandas, Numpy, Plotly and sklearn

+-	Import and read dataset

+**Step 2:** Cleaning Data

+-	Load data into Pandas

+-	Check for NaN values

+-	Drop unused columns/features

+-	Identify data types and ensure all data types are integer data types

+-	Modify column titles

+**Step 3:** Prepare Feature Engineering

+-	Standardize the data with StandardScaler from sklearn

+-	Identifying that in the column “Hostel”, the “1” will mean “Yes” and “0” will mean “No”

+-	Identifying that in the column “PlacedOrNot”, the “1” will mean “Yes” and “0” will mean “No”

+**Step 4:** Exploring Data

+-	Finding mean age of students and which ages are more likely to be placed for an internship

+-	Finding total number of males and females and which are more likely to be placed for an internship

+-	Finding which stream will more likely be placed for and internship

+-	Finding the mean GPA that is more considered to be placed for an internship

+-	Finding whether incomplete schoolwork will affect the student’s chance of being placed for an internship

+**Step 5:** Mockup of Machine Learning Model

+-	Train model using the training data with BalancedRandomForestClassifier

+-	Calculated the balanced accuracy score

+-	Display the confusion matrix

 ### Database Integration